Daimler, Volvo plan hydrogen fuel cell production in Europe in 2025

-Daimler AG's (DAIGn.DE) truck unit and Volvo AB (VOLVb.ST) said on Thursday they will start making hydrogen fuel cells in Europe in 2025 via a joint venture, and called for EU policies to help make the zero-emission technology commercially viable.
+LONDON (Reuters) -Daimler AG’s truck unit and Volvo AB said on Thursday they would start making hydrogen fuel cells in Europe in 2025 via a joint venture, and called for EU policies to help make the zero-emission technology commercially viable.

-The rival German and Swedish makers of large freight-hauling trucks formed their joint venture, cellcentric, in March.
-They said they would provide more details on large-scale fuel production in 2022, but that cellcentric was already scaling up prototype output.
+The rival German and Swedish makers of large freight-hauling trucks formed their venture, cellcentric, in March.
+They said they would provide more details on large-scale fuel production in 2022, but said cellcentric was already scaling up prototype output.

-"Partnerships like cellcentric are vital to our commitment to decarbonizing road transport," Volvo Chief Executive Martin Lundstedt said in a statement.
+“Partnerships like cellcentric are vital to our commitment to decarbonising road transport,” Volvo Chief Executive Martin Lundstedt said in a statement.

 Aside from the fuel-cell joint venture, the two companies remain competitors.
 Both hope to test fuel-cell trucks in about three years and start mass producing trucks in the second half of this decade.

-The European Union has been pushing tighter emission standards, fueling a boom in zero-emission electric cars. read more
+The European Union has been pushing tighter emission standards, fuelling a boom in zero-emission electric cars.

-The two truck makers called for the construction of around 300 hydrogen refueling stations suitable for heavy-duty vehicles in Europe by 2025 and around 1,000 stations by 2030.
+The two truck makers called for the construction of around 300 hydrogen refueling stations suitable for heavy-duty vehicles in Europe by 2025 and about 1,000 stations by 2030.

+During a video conference with the two firms, European Commissioner for Transport Adina Vălean said the commission would this summer propose a revised alternative fuels directive.

+She said this “will include binding requirements for rolling out hydrogen fueling infrastructure ... and financial support will be available where needed.”

-Earlier this year, carmaker Stellantis (STLA.MI) said it will begin deliveries in Europe of its first medium-sized vans powered by hydrogen fuel cells by the end of 2021.
+Automaker Stellantis said this year it would begin deliveries in Europe of its first medium-sized vans powered by hydrogen fuel cells by the end of 2021.

-Stellantis noted at the time that Germany currently has 90 hydrogen stations, and France just 25 - a tiny fraction of the thousands of petrol stations available for fossil-fuel vehicles today.
+Stellantis said at the time that Germany had 90 hydrogen stations and France had 25 - a tiny fraction of the thousands of petrol stations available for fossil-fuel vehicles today.

 As zero-emission trucks are significantly more expensive than fossil-fuel models, Daimler and Volvo said a “policy framework is needed to ensure demand and affordability.”